squares-sql/SQUARES/docs/tutorial/01_language.rst

   # Define the interpreter subclass by specifying the meaning of each enum and each function
   class BinaryArithFuncInterpreter(PostOrderInterpreter):
-      # First, interpret the enums
+      # First, interpret the enums by defining method 'eval_XXX' for each enum type named XXX.

       def eval_IntConst(self, v):
           # The argument v is always a string that was defined in our enum definition.